kaltura/kaltura-player-js/docs/how-to-build-a-plugin.md

 </html>
 ```

 ## Step 5 - Configure Your Plugin

-All that's left now is to make sure the player will activate the plugin in runtime.
-To do so, we should include our new plugin name and plugin configuration in the player configuration. i.e:
+All that's left now is to verify that the player activates the plugin during runtime.

+1 .
+Include the new plugin name and plugin configuration in the player configuration.
+For example:
 ```js
 var config = {
   plugins: {